 Chennai is also planning a parking management system to manage 12,000 car park spaces across the city.
 In doing so, the city stands to gain Rs 550 million per year in revenue—a whopping 110 times increase from what it presently earns.

 As mentioned earlier, green modes such as walking and cycling form a significant part of the Indian transportation culture.
 By ensuring pedestrian and cyclists are given due consideration, Indian cities will drive the dialogue further.

-ITDP has codified many of the lessons learned from street design work in cities across India in Better Streets, Better Cities: a Guide to Street Design in Urban India, published in 2011.
-This comprehensive resource shows how street design can help create safer streets and more livable public spaces.
-While streets are often designed from the centerline outward, Better Streets, Better Cities urges Indian planners and engineers to explore an alternate approach that prioritises the needs of pedestrians and cyclists.
-A further resource, Footpath Design: Designing footpaths that are safe, comfortable, and convenient, provides a quick reference to key concepts from the Indian Roads Congress’ new Guidelines on Pedestrian Facilities (IRC 103:2012).
+We have codified many of the lessons learned from street design work in cities across India in Better Streets, Better Cities: a Guide to Street Design in Urban India, published in 2011.
+A further resource, Footpath Design and Footpath Fix, provides a quick reference to key concepts on designing and implementing better pedestrian facilities.